Defining a New Public Engagement Process for Placeless Participation

 A proverb states, “It takes a village to raise a child.”
 As a community value, it implies modest differentiation between parenthood and the responsibilities of the community.
 Too often, we forget this includes the child.
 The exclusion of children as full participants is frequently due to the research styles of social, psychological, and even anthropological sciences limiting participation to the first three described above.
 For example, written “permission” for the involvement of parents in various events (being interviewed, field trips) is rarely asked of a child.

 Under what conditions are people of any age allowed to say “no” or asked to “give permission,“ even as a child?
-There is a fundamental difference between going through the routine demands of participation and having real management control over outcomes.
+There is a fundamental difference between going through the routine demands of participation and having accurate management control over outcomes.
 This point occurs in the path of life but recurs continually in the development of a community.
 Ultimately, a person or a community can control what it can make recur.
 For this reason, it is invalid to seek participation as an end in itself.
 More than any other force, involvement in the design of community activities is driven by the full and repetitive disclosure of values affirmed and expressed consistently and openly.

 - Research on issues is by the people concerned socially or economically by degree.